 This criterion depends on the degree of competition existing prior to the agreement and on the impact of the restrictive agreement on competition, i.e. the reduction in competition that the agreement brings about.
 It calls for an assessment of the potential market effects that will result from an agreement.

-It normally requires CICRA to define relevant product and geographic markets, and to assess the competitive impact of an agreement in these markets.
+It normally requires the Authority to define relevant product and geographic markets, and to assess the competitive impact of an agreement in these markets.
 An exemption application is unlikely to succeed if the parties are unable to show that there will continue to be effective competition in the market(s) for the goods or services with which an agreement is concerned.
 If, after an appropriate market analysis, we conclude that we are not satisfied that effective competition will continue, there can be no possibility of an exemption being granted.

-For more information, see CICRA Guideline 9 - Applications for Guidance and Exemptions.
+For more information, see Guideline 6 - Applications for Guidance and Exemptions.

-17 Block Exemptions
+17. Block Exemptions

-Under the laws, the Minister for Economic Development in Jersey or the Commerce and Employment Department in Guernsey may, after consulting with CICRA, issue block exemptions which exempt particular categories of agreements which are likely to satisfy the statutory exemption criteria.
-An agreement that falls within a category specified in a block exemption will be automatically exempt from Article 8(1) of the Jersey Law and Section 5(1) of the Guernsey Ordinance, and there will be no need to notify such an agreement to us.
+Under the laws, the Minister for Economic Development may, after consulting with the Authority, issue block exemptions which exempt particular categories of agreements which are likely to satisfy the statutory exemption criteria.
+An agreement that falls within a category specified in a block exemption will be automatically exempt from Article 8(1) of the Jersey Law and there will be no need to notify such an agreement to us.
 Any such block exemption may impose conditions or obligations subject to which the block exemption will have effect.